ecatmur/stacktrace-from-exception/paper.md

 ## Acknowledgements

 Thank you especially to Antony Peacock for getting this paper ready for initial submission, and to Mathias Gaunard for inspiration, review and feedback.
+Thank you also to Jonathan Wakely and to members of BSI IST/5/-/21 (C++) panel for review and feedback.

 ## Revision history

 : R0
 :: Initial revision; incorporated informal feedback.
+: R1
+:: Add `with_stacktrace` proposed syntax; add additional parameter (non-default) syntax.

 # Possible syntaxes